“I wonder if it would actually be possible for every single person to retire a millionaire?”

 Let’s consider an example.
 Suppose you make $25,000 per year and you decide you want to be financially independent.
 Following some of the examples here you organize your life in such a fashion as to live on $12,500.
+That’s a 50% saving rate.
 Two important things immediately happen.
 You’ve reduced your needs and you’ve created a source of cash with which to invest.

-Or, suppose you say, “OK I’m done with saving and I’m going double my lifestyle and spend my full earned $25,000 from now on.
-But I’ll leave my nest egg alone.”
-In 11 short years it will have grown to $675,000 without you having to add a single dime.
-That yields $27,000 @ 4%.
-You can now quit working and give yourself a raise.
+At this point suppose you say, “OK I’m done with saving and I’m going to double my spending and spend my full earned $25,000 from now on.
+But I’ll leave my $312,500 nest egg alone.”
+In 10 short years it will have grown to $961,946*** without you having to add a single dime.
+That amount yields $38,478 a year at a 4% withdrawal rate.
+You can now not only quit working, you can give yourself a (rather substantial) raise.

 For simplicity sake, yes, I’ve ignored taxes.
 But we’ve also assumed you’ll never see an increase in income.
 We are just doing a bit of “what if” analysis to help see that your money can buy you something far more valuable than trinkets and trash.

 But few will ever even see this as an option.
 There are pervasive and powerful marketing forces at working to obscure the idea that such a choice exists.
 There’s a lot of money to be made persuading folks they really simply must have the latest in trinkets and the most fashionable of trash.

 There is a huge marketing effort designed to keep people spending and in debt slavery.
 We are relentlessly bombarded with messages telling us that we need this, we must have that and if you don’t have the money, no problem.
 That’s what credit cards and payday loans are for.
 This is not an evil conspiracy at work.
 It is simply business.
 But it is deadly to your wealth.